predis/predis/README.md

 Predis\Autoloader::register();
 ```

-You can create a single [Phar](http://www.php.net/manual/en/intro.phar.php) archive from the repository
+It is possible to create a single [Phar](http://www.php.net/manual/en/intro.phar.php) archive from the
-just by launching the `bin/create-phar.php` executable script.
-The generated Phar archive ships with a
+repository just by launching `bin/create-phar.php`.
+The generated Phar archive ships with a stub defining
-stub defining an autoloader function for Predis, so you just need to require the Phar to be able to use
+an autoloader function for Predis, so you just need to require the Phar to be able to use the library.
-the library.

-Alternatively you can generate a single PHP file that holds every class, just like older versions of
+Alternatively it is possible to generate a single PHP file that holds every class, just like older versions
-Predis, using the `bin/create-single-file.php` executable script.
-In this way you can load Predis in your
+of Predis, using `bin/create-single-file.php`.
+In this way you can load Predis in your scripts simply by
-scripts simply by using functions such as `require` and `include`, but this practice is not encouraged.
+using functions such as `require` and `include`, but this practice is not encouraged.

-### Connecting to a local instance of Redis ###
+### Connecting to Redis ###

-When connecting to local instance of Redis (`127.0.0.1` on port `6379`), you do not have to specify any
-additional parameter to create a new client instance:
+By default Predis uses `127.0.0.1` and `6379` as the default host and port when creating a new client
+instance without specifying any connection parameter:

 ``` php
 <?php